-No later than December 1, 2023, and each December 1 thereafter, each LEA must submit via the Future Ready Comprehensive Planning Portal (FRCPP) the following:
+No later than December 1, 2023, and each December 1 thereafter, each LEA must submit via the Comprehensive Planning Portal (CPP) the following:

-- Total number of students enrolled in twelfth grade and number graduated within the prior school year - Number of students within the graduation class granted a waiver - Number of students within the class graduating by IEP goals - Number of students within the class graduating by pathway and delineated by the option(s) utilized under that pathway, e.g.: - Of the 10 students within the class who met statewide graduation requirements through the Alternative Assessment Pathway: - 6 students utilized an approved alternative assessment score (such as the SAT), - 4 students utilized an approved AP Exam score for each of the Keystone content areas in which proficiency was not demonstrated.
+- Total number of students enrolled in twelfth grade and number graduated within the prior school year - Number of students within the graduation cohort granted a waiver - Number of students within the cohort graduating by IEP goals - Number of students within the cohort graduating by pathway and delineated by the option(s) utilized under that pathway, e.g.: - Of the 10 students within the cohort who met statewide graduation requirements through the Alternative Assessment Pathway: - 6 students utilized an approved alternative assessment score (such as the SAT), - 4 students utilized an approved AP Exam score for each of the Keystone content areas in which proficiency was not demonstrated.

 The PDE website will publish LEA-reported data at the school level on an annual basis.
-Although student-level information will not be reported or submitted to the state, LEAs should maintain documentation of student evidence at the local level though not necessarily the evidence itself.
-By way of example, documentation should indicate the Evidence-Based Pathway and the three criteria met - but might not include the actual employment letter.
+Although student-level information will not be reported or submitted to the state, LEAs are encouraged to maintain documentation of student evidence at the local level.